Reach Life Skills Program

-The REACH Program is a group program for use with high risk elementary school age children.
+The REACH Program is a group program for use with elementary school age children.
 It is a flexible tool that can be used over ten sessions or an entire school year.
 It blends nicely with other curricula which may be in use but covers distinctly different areas than other life skills curricula.

 The REACH Program (Links are found below) is designed to provide life skills training which enables: